Verge Collection Dates

 Main Exhibition

-The Main Exhibition showcases large outdoor sculptures set against the backdrop of the Rockingham Foreshore.
+The Main Exhibition showcases outdoor sculptures set against the backdrop of the Rockingham Foreshore.

 Western Australian artists are invited to enter their sculpture for selection.